 To delete one or more assay runs, you have several options:

 - From the overview page for the assay, select the run(s) to delete using the checkboxes.

 You can also delete a single run directly from the detail page for the run.

 - Go to the runs table for an assay, and click the run to delete.

 - Click the (bars) menu and select Delete Run.

 For either option, you will be reminded that deletion of runs is permanent and cannot be undone.
 Confirm the action in the popup to actually delete the results.

-Learn about editing and deleting individual results rows within a run in the topic Biologics Assay Data
+Learn about editing and deleting individual results rows within a run in the topic Biologics: Work with Assay Data